 Auto layout in iOS dynamically calculates the position and size of all the views in your view hierarchy, based on the constraints placed on those views.

 For instance, a UIView is in the center of the ViewController.
 So it should be in the center in all screen sizes differing from iPhone to iPads.

-However, there are still many developers who hate the auto layout, but maybe it’s because it’s relatively new.
+However, there are still many iOS developers who hate the auto layout, but maybe it’s because it’s relatively new.
 And since it’s new, developers find it hard to use for the first time.
-So if you’re also one of these developers, don’t worry because once you get comfortable with it, auto layout will become one of your favourite tools that you can’t live without when building a iOS app.
+So if you’re also one of these developers, don’t worry because once you get comfortable with it, auto layout will become one of your favorite tools that you can’t live without when building a iOS app.